vmi98/fastapi-api-analytics/README.md

 app.middleware("http")(create_tracking_middleware(api_key="api-key"))
 # add this and replace api-key with your generated API key
 ```
-Set the API_BASE variable in your `.env` file (either https://fastapi-api-analytics.onrender.com or your localhost URL).
+Set the API_BASE variable in your `.env` file.

-3. Your API will now log and store all incoming requests' data.
+4. Your API will now log and store all incoming requests' data.
-Logs data can be viewed [here](https://fastapi-api-analytics.onrender.com/raw_logs) or `/raw_logs` endpoint (if you run locally) through GET request with  your API key set as X-API-Key in the headers.
+Logs data can be viewed on  `/raw_logs` endpoint  through GET request with  your API key set as X-API-Key  and token in the headers.
+You can filter and order logs by date, time, method, ip, status code, endpoint, process time.

-Analytics data can be viewed [here](https://fastapi-api-analytics.onrender.com/dashboard) or `/dashboard` endpoint (if you run locally) via GET request with  your API key set as X-API-Key in the headers.
+Analytics data can be viewed on `/dashboard` endpoint  via GET request with  your API key set as X-API-Key and token in the headers.

 Example Response (JSON) to `/dashboard` endpoint:
 ```